Optimal Productivity. Minimal Effort.

 - Detailed email etiquette/protocol discussion and implementation as applicable

-Option 3 – Outlook Productivity with Projects – 8 hours
+Option 3 – Outlook Productivity with Projects – 8 hours contact time in the online group sessions.

 - Outlook Productivity Essentials (as in Option 1).